Detailed Trail Review: DuPont State Forest Waterfalls Trail Hike – Hooker Falls, Triple Falls, and High Falls — a trifecta of falls near Lake Lure NC!

 From High Falls we then tracked back on High Falls Trail to the Covered Bridge Trail.
 This was just a short walk and well worth the view from the bridge and the beauty of the bridge itself.

 Back to Hooker Falls Parking Area:

-From the Covered Bridge we back-tracked: Covered Bridge Trail, right on High Falls Trail, right on Triple Falls Trail, cross over Staton Road to parking area.
+From the Covered Bridge, we back-tracked: Covered Bridge Trail, right on High Falls Trail, right on Triple Falls Trail, cross over Staton Road to the parking area.

 GPS Tracking Map: